Can a collection agency sue you in Canada? The short answer is yes, and it could go something like this:

 You’re sipping coffee at your kitchen table and planning for the day ahead.
 Suddenly, there’s a knock at your door.
-You open the door and a man asks in a stern voice, “Are you Mrs. Jones?”
-You reply with a nervous “yes” as he hands you an unmarked envelope.
+You open the door, and a man asks in a stern voice, “Are you Mrs. Jones?”
+You reply with a nervous “yes” as he hands you an envelope.
 “You’ve been served,” he announces, and then turns on his heel and walks away.

 Uncertain of what just happened, you open the envelope.
-It’s a notice of debt indicating you have been served with a Statement of Claim and you are being sued for credit card debt that hasn’t been paid in quite some time.
+It’s a notice of debt indicating you have been served with a Statement of Claim, and you are being sued for credit card debt that hasn’t been paid in quite some time.
 Panic starts to set in.

 What do you do now?
 Can collections take you to court?
 Can you go to jail for not paying debt in Canada?
 What happens when creditors take you to court?
 What are your options if debt collectors sue you?
 We’re here to answer your burning questions!